nicsonpw/nicUber/README.md

 - Install and Open "Expo Go" application on your mobile OS device From this point, you could use QR codes and run the application on your mobile device

-Furthermore, use
+Furthermore, for smoother workflow, run this command
 ```bash
   expo publish
 ```
-This allows me to review my work faster through Expo Projects, instead of constantly using QR codes
+By doing so, it allows me to review my work faster through Expo Projects, instead of constantly using QR codes (You have to setup an Expo account in order to do this)

 ## Tech Stack